wso2/docs-choreo-dev/en/docs/observability/root-cause-analysis.md

 ## Detecting anomalies and performing root cause analysis
-You can detect the anomalies of the usage of an application by observing the **Throughput & Latency** graphs.
+You can detect the anomalies of the usage of a service by observing the **Throughput & Latency** graphs.
 The throughput graph shows the successful and erroneous requests that occurred during a period.
 The latency graph shows the latency of each request.
 You can observe these graphs at a lower granularity by choosing a shorter time range, which gives you a better understanding of the incidents.

 ### Analysing the throughput graph
 The throughput graph will show the throughput of requests per hour for a selected timestamp.